angular/angular/aio/content/guide/router.md

 ## Using relative paths

-Relative paths allow you to define paths that are relative to the current URL segment.
+Relative paths let you define paths that are relative to the current URL segment.
 The following example shows a relative route to another component, `second-component`.
 `FirstComponent` and `SecondComponent` are at the same level in the tree, however, the link to `SecondComponent` is situated within the `FirstComponent`, meaning that the router has to go up a level and then into the second directory to find the `SecondComponent`.
-Rather than writing out the whole path to get to `SecondComponent`, you can use the `../` notation to go up a level.
+Rather than writing out the whole path to get to `SecondComponent`, use the `../` notation to go up a level.

 <code-example path="router/src/app/app.component.8.html" region="relative-route" header="In the template">

 </code-example>

-In addition to `../`, you can use `./` or no leading slash to specify the current level.
+In addition to `../`, use `./` or no leading slash to specify the current level.

 ### Specifying a relative route